hughperkins/coriander/doc/installation_windows_inprogress.md

 git submodule update --init --recursive
 ```
 6. go to https://cmake.org/download/
-- download teh 64-bit binary msi installer for windows, and run this
+- download teh 64-bit binary msi installer for windows, and run this.
+IMPORTANT: should be 3.7.2.
+The latest cmake will give errors about `-ologo`, when building llvm
   - choose defaults, except for I selected option 'add cmake to the system path for the current user'
 7. go to http://python.org , download and install python 2.7.x
 8. go to http://releases.llvm.org/download.html#4.0.0 , and download and run the windows 64-bit pre-built binary